 You all have any examples where you used a model in the shot?
 I tried that on a recent shoot and it didn't go to well.
 I have done light painting in the past that turned out good but at my recent shoot, I wanted the model to hit and hold her pose during the long exposure while i ran behind her with a flashing light and attempted to make all sorts of designs and light patterns then ran back over to the camera and flashed my strobe to put light on the model before the exposure ended and it didn't come out as I saw it in my head.

 The longest exposure I had it set for 20 seconds and then I bumped it down to about 8 seconds and it kinda worked but it still wasn't what I had envisioned.

 If there are some examples anyone can post where you used a model and perhaps the camera settings you used as well that would be great.
 I'd like to revisit this on my next shoot.

 Most of my best experiences with Light Painting has been with Landscapes.
-I've tried it with models before, but it is difficult to get someone to sit still enough for long enough.
+I've tried it with llamas before, but it is difficult to get someone to sit still enough for long enough.
 I don't have any of the shots on this computer.

 One of the best (even though, still a failure...) was a tattoo shoot, and I only wanted the tats lit.
 So, I painted them, the shots came out great!
 Until you saw them on the big monitors.
 Every tattoo was lit great, the rest of the body fell out into darkness rather slowly, nicely, but every one was blurry.
 I've also done some neat "double exposure" things where I painted the face, eyes closed, and then just before the shutter closed, had her open her eyes.
 Real neat effect.
 I love Light Painting, it just seems to work better for me on things that can't move independently!